Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 On their own, I don’t think the episodes will make a fluent speaker out of anyone, but they are a great way to practice listening to Spanish and get instruction in fun,15-minute sessions.
 I especially loved listening to them during those famously long South American bus rides!

-By: Phillip and Thea of Zen Travellers
+Submitted by: Phillip and Thea of Zen Travellers

 Incorporating the language into an activity you enjoy is one of the best ways to learn a language.
 For some, that means reading a book or a blog in the language, and for others, it may be watching movies or youtube channels.
 As a long-time Japan expat, I think karaoke is one of the best ways to learn a language.